oswaldderiemaecker/doc/_posts/2016-08-14-deploy-with-aws-part-1-codedeploy.markdown

 ### Set-up the infrastructure

-First, we need to fork the sample application which include our CloudFormation template.
+First, we need to fork the sample application which includes our CloudFormation template.
 The infrastructure is now a dependency of our application.

 **Fork the Sample Application**

 1. Login to your GitHub account.
 2. Visit our [Sample Application](https://github.com/oswaldderiemaecker/aws-demo-zf-apigility-phinx).
-3. Click on **Fork* button at the top right
+3. Click on the **Fork* button at the top right
 4. Select where you want to fork the repository to
 5. Clone the repository